- Sleeps: 18

 Lorna Alexander, London, England

 "A few words to say how much we all loved Moulin de la Tour - it was perfect!
 We spent lots of time in the pool, playing 'boules' and tennis and just "hanging out".
 We wish that we could begin it all again!
-Jeannie Chardon cooked some excellent dinners, and we were able to eat outside every evening.
+Some excellent dinners were cooked for us, and we were able to eat outside every evening.
 Whether at the Moulin or visiting many of the nearby villages, abbeys and other interesting sites, we were as happy as we'll ever be, being together in such lovely surroundings".

 Flora Biddle, New York and Connecticut, U.S.A.